Want an active dog? Discover the top 11 herding dog breeds

 Health notes

-The Bouvier des Flandres is generally a healthy breed, but like all dogs, they are susceptible to specific health problems.
+The Bouvier des Flandres is generally a healthy breed, but like all dogs, it is susceptible to specific health problems.

 Some of the most common health concerns for Bouviers include hip dysplasia, elbow dysplasia, eye problems, and bloat.